 - Renal Pathology Fellowship

-The Department of Pathology and Laboratory Medicine of NewYork-Presbyterian/Weill Cornell Medical Center offers a one-year ACGME-approved fellowship that includes training in diagnostic gynecological and non-gynecological exfoliative cytopathology, fine-needle aspiration biopsy, specimen preparation, and laboratory management.
+The Department of Pathology and Laboratory Medicine of NewYork-Presbyterian/Weill Cornell Medicine offers a one-year ACGME-approved fellowship that includes training in diagnostic gynecological and non-gynecological exfoliative cytopathology, fine-needle aspiration biopsy, specimen preparation, and laboratory management.
 The Papanicolaou Cytopathology Laboratory accessioned more than 58,000 specimens last year, of which approximately 13,000 were non-gynecological specimens and of those, over 4,800 were fine-needle aspirations, offering a broad range of specimens from which the trainee may learn.

 Training includes the performance and on-site interpretation of fine-needle aspirations of palpable and non-palpable masses obtained under radiologic guidance — including transabdominal and endoscopic ultrasound, computed tomography (CT scanning), and stereotactic guidance.
 Fellows are expected to complete one project in cytopathology for presentation at the ASC or USCAP meetings.
 Graduating fellows are fully prepared for a career in either an academic or private practice setting.